Kennebec River Brewery

-We work hard to craft the tastiest ales and lagers in the North Woods.
-We use two-row malted barleys, the majority of which are from local farms in Aroostook County and malted at Blue Ox Malt House in Lisbon Falls, Maine.
-We source premium imported and domestic hops, superior yeasts, and combine them with pure Kennebec Valley water to create flavorful, hand crafted brews that have been pleasing the beer-lover’s palate since 1996.
+We work hard to craft the tastiest ales and lagers in the Maine woods using two-row malted barleys, the majority of which are from local farms in Aroostook County and malted at Blue Ox Malt House in Lisbon Falls, Maine.
+The brewery sources premium imported and domestic hops, superior yeasts, and combines them with pure Kennebec Valley water to create flavorful, hand crafted brews.
+Kennebec River brews are only available at the source in The Forks, Maine.
+Taste the beers here, take brews home in growlers.

-Our draught beers are “keg-conditioned” and are never filtered or pasteurized.
-After kegging, they are allowed to condition and carbonate naturally.
-In addition to our 7 beers on tap, our brewmaster also crafts a new one each season.
-See how we do it at our microbrewery operations at the Adventure Resort.
-We’d love to show you around.
+Our draught beers are “keg-conditioned”, meaning they are allowed to condition and carbonate naturally in kegs, and are never filtered or pasteurized.
+See how we do it at our microbrewery operations at the Adventure Resort: brewery tour video.
+Or just come on in– we’d love to show you around the brewery!

 A light-bodied, well-carbonated white ale brewed with Curacao bitter orange peel and coriander spice.
 Crafted in the style of the classic Belgian witbiers.
 A great summer thirst quencher!

-Our flagship brew.
-This golden hued ale was the first to be served here in 1996.
-Our India Pale Ale is crafted with an abundant measure of domestic and imported hops lending a pleasantly aggressive bitterness.
-Generous additions of hops towards the end of the brewing process gives this ale a big, unique flavor and aroma.
+Our flagship brew and first pour when the brewery opened in 1996.
+Our IPA is crafted with an abundant measure of North American malted barley, a generous infusion of magnum hops with late additions of Columbus and Summit adding abundant hop flavor and aroma.
+Dry hopping with Summit towards the end of the brewing process gives this ale a big, unique flavor and aroma.

 A blonde ale named after the biggest wave on the Kennebec River.
 Natural blueberry flavor is added at kegging for a great fruity aroma!
 This is a well-carbonated summer favorite with light malt flavor and a nice crisp finish.